English: % of [specify the target group] with a favourable attitude towards [specify the behaviour]

 A1: strongly agree / somewhat agree / somewhat disagree / strongly disagree / does not know

-3) Count the number of respondents who replied “somehow agree” or “strongly agree”.
+3) Count the number of respondents who replied “somewhat agree” or “strongly agree”.

-4) To calculate the indicator’s value, divide the number of respondents who replied “somehow agree” or “strongly agree” by the total number of respondents (exclude those who did not know) and multiply the result by 100.
+4) To calculate the indicator’s value, divide the number of respondents who replied “somewhat agree” or “strongly agree” by the total number of respondents (exclude those who did not know).
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data by gender, age group and other relevant criteria.